 Regional SST is often correlated with Pacific salmon productivity and survival across their range; however, the strength and direction of the relationship depend on species, region and life stage (Pyper et al. 2002, Mueter et al. 2005, Litzow et al. 2018).
 In this work, we included SST as an indicator of direct (metabolic) and indirect (changes to prey base) processes in both the juvenile and marine stages.
 During the juvenile stage, we hypothesized a positive relationship between NBS CDD and juvenile survival, however we did not find evidence to support this hypothesis (Figure 4) (Mueter et al. 2005, Iino et al. 2022, Farley et al. 2024).
-Observed correlations between SST and Chum salmon marine survival likely represent latent effects of other ecosystem processes that drive the observed SST productivity relationships.
+Observed correlations between SST and Chum salmon marine survival likely represent latent effects of other ecosystem processes that drive the observed SST and survival relationships.
 SST is often used as a covariate because of the accessibility of these spatiotemporal datasets.
-We did find a negative relationship between Aleutian CDD and marine productivity, where increases in marine temperature (e.g. an increase of 91.7C degree days) are correlated with a 24.61% decrease in Chum salmon survival (Figure 4).
+We did find a negative relationship between Aleutian CDD and marine survival, where increases in marine temperature (e.g. an increase of 91.7C degree days) are correlated with a 24.61% decrease in Chum salmon survival (Figure 4).
 Mechanistically, increases to marine temperatures could impact prey quality and alter the distribution of the prey base while simultaneously increasing metabolic demands of immature salmon (Farley et al. 2024).
 Warming temperatures in the Bering Sea, and North Pacific more broadly, are associated with reduced prey availability and reduced prey nutritional content for salmonids (Mackas et al. 2007, Garzke et al. 2023, Farley et al. 2024).

 Increased competition in the marine environment has been associated with changes in survival and productivity for many Pacific Salmon stocks, including Yukon River Chinook salmon, Norton Sound Chum salmon, and Bristol Bay sockeye salmon (Ruggerone et al. 2012, Cunningham et al. 2018, Ohlberger et al. 2023, Feddern et al. 2024).
-Growth of Kuskokwim River Chum salmon has previously been shown to negatively correlate with Japanese hatchery Chum salmon releases (Frost et al. 2021).
+Growth of Kuskokwim River Chum salmon was negatively correlated with Japanese hatchery Chum salmon releases (Frost et al. 2021).
 We found weak support for the hypothesis that increases in aggregate North Pacific scale Chum salmon hatchery releases are associated with a 15.20% decrease in Yukon River fall Chum salmon survival.
 Negative impacts of increased competition at sea for Alaskan salmon have been highlighted recently in the literature, and linked to decreased salmon body sizes (Oke et al. 2020) and decreases in population productivity (Feddern et al. 2024).
 A negative relationship between hatchery Chum and Yukon River chum could result from intraspecific competition, interspecific competition for the same prey, or trophic cascades (Connors et al. 2025).
 Increasing evidence supporting negative impacts of crowded seas resulting from increased hatchery releases on wild salmon populations has led to calls for more coordinated international hatchery management (Connors et al. 2025).
 Such coordination would require cooperation across jurisdictional boundaries but could represent a critical step toward coordinated adaptive management in an era of climate change and increasing resource competition.